Receive the latest articles for free. Click here to get the Mobile Commerce Daily newsletters.

 Lauren Johnson is associate reporter on Mobile Commerce Daily, New York

 Like this article?
 Sign up for a free subscription to Mobile Commerce Daily's must-read newsletters.
 Click here!

-Related content: Number of mobile shoppers expected to increase 50pc by 2014: study, Retailers expected to invest $55B annually in mobile by 2015: study, NFC payments to reach $180B by 2017: study, What dot-com companies’ move to bricks-and-mortar stores could mean for retailers, leave a response, or trackback from your own site.
+Related content: Number of mobile shoppers expected to increase 50pc by 2014: study, Apple Pay, Samsung Pay deliver 70pc of new NFC payments customers: report, Retailers expected to invest $55B annually in mobile by 2015: study, Beacons to deliver 1.6B coupons annually by 2020: report, Can MCX make contact as contactless wallets, cards take off?, leave a response, or trackback from your own site.